WebReflection/gc-hook/README.md

 drop(
   // it's either the held value waiting to be passed
   // to the GC callback, or the explicit `token` passed
-  // while creating the thin wrapper around it. token
+  // while creating the reference around it. token
 );
 ```